yhc0712/Password-Steward/README.md

 *   **validator** : a module that helps validate user input to check whether the input serves the purposes of the questions asked, functions defined as follows:

-    1. ***val(question)*** : to determine whether a question is a yes/no question and whether the user's response meets the type of input variable requested by the question
+    1. ***val(question)*** : (used in building prototype) to determine whether a question is a yes/no question and whether the user's response meets the type of input variable requested by the question

         The function takes one parameter. *Question* is what the user reads before entering his/her response.
 The suffix of the *question* is used by this function to determine the type of answer it is looking for.
 Given the purpose of this project, if the suffix of the *question* is (Y/N), the function checks if the response is "y" or "n", regardless of its case.
 If not, the function checks if the response is a natural number.